NEST pension fees, charges and contributions explained.

 On higher salaries, the numbers are proportionally larger.
 An employee earning £50,000 would lose roughly £6,000-£8,000 over their career to the contribution charge, including foregone growth.

-Use our NEST fee calculator to model your exact situation — the calculator below isolates the contribution charge impact alongside the AMC.
+Use our NEST fee calculator to model example fee assumptions — the calculator below isolates the contribution charge impact alongside the AMC.
+It is a fee illustration, not a recommendation to move money.

 NEST vs other workplace pensions